 A chef is preparing Kobe beef in a Japanese restaurant

-Not only a paradise of shopping, Singapore is also a nirvana of food.
+Not only a paradise of shopping, but Singapore is also a nirvana of food.
 Its diversity of cuisine just can’t be beaten.
 Apart from Chinese, Malay, and Indian food (due to the mixture of the population), Singapore holds a number of Michelin star restaurants than any other Southeast Asian country.
 The highlight is the street eats at Chinatown: with over 220 stalls in the complex, you can’t refuse a bowl of Wanton Mee, a po piat, a chili crab, a frog porridge, or a plate of Hainanese Chicken Rice.
 For more fine dining, head to Marina Bay Sands hotel to have dinner with celebrities and Gordon Ramsay.
-For the innovated cuisine of younger chefs, take a taxi to Boat Quay and Clarke Quay.
+For the innovative cuisine of younger chefs, take a taxi to Boat Quay and Clarke Quay.

 Delicious Singapore Chilli Crab.
 Crabs are commonly used and are stir-fried in a semi-thick, sweet tomato and chili sauce.